EFord36/normalise/README.md

 ## Introduction

-This module takes a text as input, and returns it in a fully normalised form, *ie.* expands everything that is not in a standard, readable format.
+This module takes a text as input, and returns it in a normalised form, *ie.* expands all word tokens deemed not to be of a standard type.
 Non-standard words (NSWs) are detected, classified and expanded.
 Examples of NSWs that are normalised include:

 * Numbers - percentages, dates, currency amounts, ranges, telephone numbers.
 * Abbreviations and acronyms.